Crypt-Finance/smart-contracts/README.md

 There's currently an issue through the Web UI with Avalanche on Metamask.
 I'm also having an issue with Protofire's Proxy deploy.
 I'm busy debugging at the moment.

 ### Airdrop

-At this stage I can just do this via Metamask

 Before we can activate the Airdrop we have to whitelist all the eligible accounts:

-So let’s say we want to attract 500 people, that means they all get 1000 RIP tokens which is enough to submit a will.
-It also means the airdrop will get gobbled up pretty quickly and result in FOMO.

-So let’s whitelist the address 0x63211C6D25Be6ce9b9e058Bd47A70e45A20498ba,

-Now we’re ready to activate the Airdrop!

-Click the magic button!
-0x8524a463e51e00fd775066847e2de3a3eeb675b44139277b351330845a7b6dab

 Claiming the Airdrop